gluster/glusterdocs/Quick-Start-Guide/Architecture.md

     that contains the file or directory required.
--   AFR translator- It receives the request from the previous translator and if the volume type is replicate, it duplicates the request and pass it on to the Protocol client translators of the replicas.
+-   AFR translator- It receives the request from the previous translator and if the volume type is replicate, it duplicates the request and passes it on to the Protocol client translators of the replicas.
 -   Protocol Client translator- Protocol Client translator is the last in the client translator stack.
 This translator is divided into multiple threads, one for each brick in the volume.
 This will